Ermys-Code/Karins_Great_Scape/README.md

 # Karins_Great_Scape
 3D plataform game project on Unity.
-Developed on December 2020, as project on a Game Developement course.
+Developed on December 2020, as project on a Game Development course.